Best Sleep Positions During Pregnancy - Baby Chick

 Images via Chelsea Renee Photography

-And when sleeping on your side, I’m a big advocate of finding a good pregnancy pillow that will keep you comfortable throughout the night.
-I’m using this pregnancy pillow and highly recommend it.
-As you can see, when lying on your left side, you can keep your legs and knees bent, and put one side of the pregnancy pillow between your legs.
-I’ll demonstrate the other sleep positions with this pillow.
+When sleeping on your side, I’m a big advocate of finding a good pregnancy pillow that will keep you comfortable throughout the night.
+As you can see, when you’re lying on your left side, you can keep your legs and knees bent and put one side of the pregnancy pillow between your legs.
+I’ll demonstrate the other sleep positions with this pillow below.

 2. Support on Your Back and Belly

-If you are experiencing back pain when trying to sleep, the side-lying position is also helpful.
-I recommend putting a pillow behind your back for more support and tucking the side of the pregnancy pillow under your abdomen.
-This will help relieve some pressure off of your back.
+The side-lying position is also helpful if you’re experiencing back pain when trying to sleep.7 I recommend putting a pillow behind your back for more support and tucking the side of the pregnancy pillow under your abdomen.
+This will help relieve some pressure off of your back.7

 how to get better sleep when you are pregnant, pregnancy sleep pillow, sleep positions during pregnancy, baby chick